Last Updated on October 10, 2025 by Hannah Stephenson

 I loooove the Oranjezicht Market.

 I’m not alone in this either.
-It’s probably the most popular thing to do in Cape Town on Sunday.
+It’s probably the most popular thing to do in Cape Town on Sunday!

-It’s an excellent farmer’s market that takes place in Granger Bay at the Waterfront every weekend.
-It’s open from 9 am until 2 pm on Sunday, and you can enjoy food from tons of local restaurants here, as well as treat yourself to some locally made artisan goodies.
+It’s an upscale farmer’s market that takes place in Granger Bay at the Waterfront every weekend.
+Its Sunday hours are from 9 am – 2 pm.

 2. Have a beach day